Falco-ops/Recommender/README.md

  * Step 7
  Test the endpoint with python.
- The url endpoint will be given in git bash usualy in this form: `https://nameOfApp.heroku` don't forget to add *predict* or *test* at the end.
+ The url endpoint will be given in git bash once the build is complete usualy in this form: `https://nameOfApp.heroku` don't forget to add *predict* or *test* at the end.
  ```python
  import requests